Zerryth/Mermaid/Authentication/AuthArchitectureInBotFramework/ChannelToBot/README.md

         Connector ->> Bot: sends "Why hello, Bot!" with access token
 ```

-The Channel's request hits the Bot's `"api/messages"` endpoint, where the SDK verifies the validity of the Token before allowing the request to process with the Bot's business logic.
+The Channel's request hits the Bot's `"api/messages"` endpoint, where the SDK verifies the validity of the Token (sent in the Authorization header of the request) before allowing the request to process with the Bot's business logic.

 ### **Details on Signing in Auth Flows**
 - [JWT Anatomy](#jwt-anatomy)